bglynch/planning-finder/README.md

 -   All content was written by the developer.

 ### Media
--   Images are taken from the relevent county council websites.
+-   Images are taken from the relevant county council websites.

 ### Acknowledgements
--   My Mentor for continuous helpful feedback.
--   Tutor support at Code Institute for their support.